-In February 2020, AWI, along with Farm Sanctuary, Animal Legal Defense Fund, Animal Outlook, Compassion in World Farming, Farm Forward, and Mercy For Animals sued the US Department of Agriculture, alleging three causes of action.
-First, the USDA denied the plantiffs’ petition for rulemaking, which asked the department to end the cruel practice allowing the slaughter of pigs who are unable to walk or move on their own (frequently referred to as “downed,” “nonambulatory disabled,” or “NAD” animals).
-Additionally, the USDA failed to investigate and regulate the humane treatment of nonambulatory pigs as required by Congress.
+In February 2020, AWI, along with Farm Sanctuary, Animal Legal Defense Fund, Animal Outlook, Compassion in World Farming, Farm Forward, and Mercy For Animals, sued the US Department of Agriculture and its Food Safety and Inspection Service, alleging three causes of action.
+First, the FSIS denied the plaintiffs’ petition for rulemaking, which asked the department to end the cruel practice of allowing the slaughter of pigs who are unable to walk or move on their own (frequently referred to as “downed,” “nonambulatory disabled,” or “NAD” animals).
+Second, the FSIS failed to “investigate and submit to Congress a report on” nonambulatory pigs and their humane treatment, as required by a law enacted by Congress in 2002.
+And third, the FSIS failed to determine whether regulations to ensure the humane treatment of nonambulatory pigs were necessary, as required by the same law.

-In 2002, Congress amended the Humane Methods of Slaughter Act (HMSA) to require the USDA to take regulatory actions to prevent inhumane handling at slaughter of “livestock”—which is defined to include pigs.
+In 2002, Congress amended the Humane Methods of Slaughter Act (HMSA) to require the USDA to take regulatory actions to prevent inhumane handling at slaughter of “livestock”—defined under the law to include pigs.
 Under the Federal Meat Inspection Act (FMIA), the USDA is similarly required to prevent the sale of meat unfit for human consumption.
-As argued in the petition, the USDA’s Food Safety and Inspection Service (FSIS), which was delegated these duties by the Secretary of Agriculture, has failed to meet these statutory mandates by allowing the slaughter of NAD pigs to continue.
+As argued in the petition, the FSIS, which was delegated these duties by the secretary of agriculture, has failed to meet these statutory mandates by allowing the slaughter of NAD pigs to continue.

 NAD pigs are much more likely to experience abuse at slaughterhouses relating to handling and moving the animals.
 Abuses observed by the FSIS itself include pigs being electroshocked, prodded, kicked, shoved, and dragged by workers attempting to force the animals to move.
 NAD pigs are also at a higher risk of carrying human-transmissible pathogens because they are held longer than ambulatory pigs, often in feces-ridden pens.

-Because NAD animals are at a higher risk of being abused and transmitting disease in violation of the HMSA and the FMIA, the USDA banned the slaughter of NAD calves in 2016.
-Plaintiffs seek the same protection for pigs.
+Because NAD animals are at a higher risk of being abused and transmitting disease in violation of the HMSA and the FMIA, the FSIS banned the slaughter of NAD cattle in 2007, and NAD calves in 2016.
+We, the plaintiffs, seek the same protection for pigs.

 Case Name: Farm Sanctuary v.
 Perdue

-Nature of Case: The lawsuit, filed in the US District Court for the Western District of New York, asks the court to order the USDA to investigate and report on nonambulatory pigs, and to promulgate necessary regulations based on those findings.
-The complaint also asks the court to set aside the USDA’s denial of the plaintiffs’ rulemaking request, per the Administrative Procedure Act’s requirement that agencies not engage in arbitrary decisionmaking.
+Nature of Case: The lawsuit, filed in the US District Court for the Western District of New York, asked the court to order the FSIS to investigate and report on nonambulatory pigs and whether their treatment was humane, and to promulgate necessary regulations based on those findings.
+The complaint also asked the court to set aside the FSIS denial of the plaintiffs’ rulemaking request, per the Administrative Procedure Act’s requirement that agencies not engage in arbitrary decision-making.

 Court: US District Court, Western District of New York